-My TEDx speaker application list is the easiest way to find high-quality events looking for speakers.
-It’s an always-up-to-date spreadsheet of TEDx speaking opportunities that gets event information from TED, Google, YouTube, Facebook, Twitter, and the event’s website:
+My speaker applications tool is the easiest way to find high-quality events looking for speakers.
+It’s an always-up-to-date spreadsheet of speaking opportunities that gets event information from Google, YouTube, Facebook, Twitter, TED, and the event’s website:

 Step 4: Adjust (Don’t Disqualify) Based on Theme